How to Promote Your Blog with 8 Working Methods

 So, don’t take this point for granted.

 Averagely, copywriters produce articles that are around 1,000 words.
-And those that are between 1,140 to 1,250 words tend to rank better in Google.
+And those that are around 1,447 words tend to rank better on Google.
 Yet you need to make a step further.
-Your aim is to make as many people as possible to share your content.
+Your aim is to make as many people as possible share your content.

 But how do you make people want to share your content?
 Firstly, blogs themselves are among the most shared content types.
 Still, some articles get 15 shares, some 234, and some reach no shares at all.

-If you want to promote blog you may use the next techniques:
+If you want to promote a blog you may use the next techniques:

 - Long reads (~3,000 articles) get more shares,